The Five Ancestors: Mouse (2009)

+Dragon (2010)

-7.Dragon - Long, the dragon-style warrior, saw his temple burned, his brothers killed, and his novice siblings fleeing to the four winds.
+Long, the dragon-style warrior, saw his temple burned, his brothers killed, and his novice siblings fleeing to the four winds.
 But that was many months ago.
 Now the five young warriors have reunited with Ying, the redeemed renegade who put all of these events in motion, and ShaoShu, the mousy street thief, to prevent the witty mantis Tonglong from taking over China.
 It's a race to the forbidden City.
 The winner will rule China.

-Character Name Translation
+Phoenix (2012)

+Phoenix was published September 25, 2012.